wynessgp/sqa-risk-recreation/docs/requirement/features.md

 - Ability to shuffle the deck of cards
 - Ability to track the deck of cards held by each User
 - Ability for Users to receive armies at the start of every turn
-    - based on the number of territories occupied
-    - based on the continent the User controlled
 - Ability to trade in cards for armies
-- Ability for Users to receive cards at the end of any turn in which the User has captured at least one territory
+- Ability for users to receive cards at the end of their turn
 - Ability to detect when a User has too many cards
-- Ability to detect when a User has won the game when:
+- Ability to detect when a User has won the game.
-    - The User defeated all other remaining Users
-    - The User captured all 42 territories in the world
 - Ability to move armies around the territories
 - Ability to set up the game for each new round
 - Ability to detect when a User loses the game